acaylor/ajs-blog/content/posts/loki-homelab-logging.md

 ---

+_updated 2025-04-17: This version of Loki and Promtail is now deprecated._

+See a [newer post][8] about how to upgrade/install v3 of Grafana Loki as of 2025.

 ![loki_logo](/images/loki_logo.png)

 Once there is more than one computer to worry about, having logs in one location to search for errors and troubleshoot applications becomes critical.
 In [a previous post][1] I set up prometheus to collect metrics and grafana to visualize the metrics.
 Today I am going to look at another tool from grafana called [loki][2].
 Loki will provide a server to collect logs and we will install an agent on systems to send their logs to the loki server.